Y-sektionen/wpManySiteAdmin/README.md

 Scripts for simplified installation, maintainance and deletion of Wordpress sites.
 Installs Active Directory (AD) plugin for Wordpress as well since AD is used at LiU.

-This readme does NOT cover AD-plugin and OpenLDAP configuration since that's specific to each domain,
+This readme does NOT cover AD-plugin and OpenLDAP configuration since that's specific to each domain.

 ## License